US Epstein files release highlights Clinton, makes scant reference to Trump

 WASHINGTON: The U.S. Justice Department released thousands of heavily redacted documents related to the late financier and convicted sex offender Jeffrey Epstein on Friday that made scant reference to President Donald Trump but extensively featured Democratic former President Bill Clinton.

-The absence of references to Trump in Epstein files was notable, given that pictures and documents related to him have trickled out of previous Epstein releases for years.
+The absence of references to Trump was notable given that pictures and documents related to him have trickled out of previous Epstein releases for years.
 Trump’s name appeared in flight manifests listing passengers on Epstein’s private plane that were part of a first batch of Epstein material the Justice Department released in February, for instance.

+The release also contained other items of note, including a complaint accusing Epstein of involvement in “child pornography” that was filed with the FBI in 1996, long before law enforcement began looking into his misconduct.

+Maria Farmer, who filed the complaint, said in a statement that the bureau had failed to follow up on her allegations.

 Trump has not been accused of wrongdoing and has denied knowing about Epstein’s crimes.